WolframResearch/WolframClientForPython/docs/docpages/basic_usages.rst

     >>> session = WolframLanguageSession()
     >>> session.start()

-This is not required, since this operation is automatically performed during the first evaluation.
+This is not required since this operation is automatically performed during the first evaluation.

 Ensure the session started successfully: